DataDog/dd-trace-py/docs/installation_quickstart.rst

 For more advanced usage of ``ddtrace-run`` refer to the documentation :ref:`here<ddtracerun>`.

+Once your application is running you can run the command ``ddtrace-run --info``.
+This will print out info useful for debugging to make sure the tracer's running as expected and able to connect to the Datadog agent properly.
+Note: ``--info`` Only reflects configurations made via environment variables, not those made in code.

 If ``ddtrace-run`` isn't suitable for your application then :ref:`patch_all` can be used::